VishakBharadwaj94/food-101-dataset/README.md

 Achieved an accuracy of >85% with this dataset using Fastai/Pytorch

 Citation:
-title = {Food-101 -- Mining Discriminative Components with Random Forests}, author = {Bossard, Lukas and Guillaumin, Matthieu and Van Gool, Luc}, booktitle = {European Conference on Computer Vision}, year = {2014}
+Food-101 -- Mining Discriminative Components with Random Forests by Bossard, Lukas and Guillaumin, Matthieu and Van Gool from "European Conference on Computer Vision" in 2014